sndyuk/mangle-css-class-webpack-plugin/README.md

   // Or return undefined if you want to leave it to the original behavior.
 }
 ```

+#### mangleCssVariables
+When truthy, the plugin will also mangle CSS variables (custom properties) whose name is matching the same ``classNameRegExp``.
+Disabled by default.

 ### Example
 #### Source code